valeoai/DrivoR/README.md

 [**Paper**](https://arxiv.org/abs/2601.05083)

 # Updates
 :sparkles:  Follow-up paper: [**TOAD**](https://valeoai.github.io/publications/TOAD/) shows DrivoR's scorer can be used as a reward to search for better trajectories at test time, setting a new state of the art on NAVSIM-v2 (56.3 EPDMS)!
+The code is now available: https://github.com/valeoai/TOAD

 :sparkles:  Driving on Registers is accepted to CVPR 2026!